 Trauma and Emergency Radiology

-The section faculty and fellows provide 24/7 coverage of the Adult ED and STC with emphasis placed on radiography, CT, and MRI.
+The section faculty and fellows provide 24/7/365 in-house coverage of the STC and UMMC ED with emphasis on radiography, CT, and MRI.
 The fellow is an integral participant in the section’s clinical activities and works with graduated independence, including evening, weekend, and overnight coverage, as experience permits.
-Daily teaching of medical students and radiology residents assigned to the section is a fundamental part of the fellow's responsibilities.

 The program includes a strong teaching commitment and includes weekly conferences with both the Emergency Medicine and Trauma Surgery services, as well as a weekly intra-section case conference held with radiology residents.
-If desired, up to two 1-2-week electives in Neuroradiology, Ultrasound, and/or Pediatric Radiology can be arranged.
+Daily teaching of medical students and radiology residents assigned to the section is a fundamental part of the fellow's responsibilities.
 The fellow is expected to conduct 2-3 didactic lectures or case conferences for the radiology residents.
 Participation in clinical research is strongly encouraged but not mandatory.

 One or two fellows are hired each year.
-Applicants must have passed ABR core exam, or be ABR certified, and meet the requirements for Maryland licensure.
+Applicants must have passed ABR core exam, or be ABR certified, and meet requirements for Maryland licensure.

-This page was last updated: August 13, 2013
+This page was last updated: May 20, 2015